Nadia’s Small Lymphocytic Lymphoma with Unmutated IGHV Story

 Results not being taken seriously

 I don’t know how to explain this, but people who it’s happened to will know.
-I had a voice inside of me that I’ve never experienced anything like before.
+I had a voice inside of me, which I’ve never experienced anything like before.
 It was some internal voice screaming at me to get help.
 “Get help.
 Get help now.”

 I just knew.
 I just had this knowing, so I tried to push them to get something done.
 When they’d say, “We don’t think that’s what it is,” then I’d be relieved for a second.
 Then I’d go, “No. There is something really wrong.”